 The starting procedures under the whistle protocol begin with the Referee signaling the next heat to get ready behind the blocks, by a short series of at least four whistle chirps.

 For timed Finals and Preliminary meets where there is no announcer, the Starter announces the heat number (can be event number or description and heat number).
 In a Finals meet, the announcer will announce the new event and heat and possibly the individual swimmers.

 The Referee's long whistle signals the swimmers to step up on the blocks.
-If the swimmers fail to respond to the Referee's whistle, the Starter may direct the swimmers to step onto the starting block or platform with a simple command "Ladies/ Gentlemen, Step Up Please."
+If the swimmers fail to respond to the Referee's whistle, the Starter may direct the swimmers to step onto the starting block or platform with a simple command "Ladies/ Gentlemen, step up please."
+Remember that swimmers may start from the blocks, from the deck or in the water.

 On receiving clearance from the Referee (a signal with an arm motion), check to see that the swimmers are ready.
-If the Referee drops their arm back to their side, relax or stand the swimmers.
+If the Referee drops his/her arm back to their side, relax or stand the swimmers.
 Do not resume until the Referee turns control back to you.

-Once the swimmers are under your control, Paaauuusssee, take a breath, and say, "Take Your Mark" in a conversational tone.
+Once the swimmers are under your control, pause, take a breath, and say, "Take Your Mark" in a conversational tone.
 Remember you are inviting the swimmers to swim, not ordering them to do so.

-Once the command "Take Your Mark" is given, the swimmer must have at least one foot on the forward edge of the block.
-While almost all swimmers will move to assume a starting position upon the command, there is no requirement to do so if at least one foot is already at the forward edge.
+Once the command "Take Your Mark" is given, the swimmer must take a position with at least one foot at the front of the starting platform or the deck.
+While almost all swimmers will move to assume a starting position upon the command, there is no requirement to do so if at least one foot is already at the front of the starting platform or the deck.
 This is an area where you should not nit-pick the swimmers.
 If someone's foot is not close to the front of the block, then you will have to stand them up ("Stand" or "Stand Up").
-Then tell the offending swimmer "Lane x, you must have one foot at the front edge after the Command."
-There is no requirement for the swimmer to actually stand.
+Then tell the offending swimmer "Lane x, you must have one foot at the front edge after the command."
+Swimmers starting in the water must have at least one hand in contact with the wall or starting platform.